-Since making her debut at the Aix-en-Provence Festival as Angelica (Orlando), it is, above all, as a Handel singer that Rosemary Joshua has built her international reputation.
-She has sung Ginevra (Ariodante) in San Diego; Angelica in Munich and at the Royal Opera House, Covent Garden; Poppea (Agrippina) in Cologne, Brussels, and Paris; Cleopatra (Giulio Cesare) in Paris, Amsterdam, and Florida; and the title role in Semele to great critical acclaim at the Aix-en-Provence and Innsbruck Festivals, Flanders Opera, Cologne Opera, the BBC Proms, and the English National Opera (where she was nominated for a Laurence Olivier Award in the category for Outstanding Achievement in Opera).
-Most recently, she has sung the title role in Partenope at the English National Opera and Nitocris (Belshazzar) at the Deutsche Staatsoper, and at the Innsbruck and Aix-en-Provence Festivals.
+Since making her debut at the Aix-en-Provence Festival as Angelica in Orlando it is above all as a Handel singer that Rosemary Joshua has built her international reputation.
+She has sung Ginevra in Ariodante (San Diego and in Moscow); Angelica (Bayerische Staatsoper and Covent Garden); Poppea in Agrippina (Cologne, La Monnaie, and Théâtre des Champs-Élysées); Cleopatra in Giulio Cesare (Théâtre des Champs-Élysées, Netherlands Opera, and Florida Grand Opera); and the title role in Semele to great critical acclaim (Aix-en-Provence and Innsbruck Festivals, Flanders Opera, Cologne, at the BBC Proms, and at the English National Opera – where she was nominated for a Laurence Olivier Award in the category for Outstanding Achievement in Opera).
+Most recently, she has sung the title role in Partenope (English National Opera) and Nitocris in Belshazzar (Deutsche Staatsoper, Théâtre du Capitole in Toulouse, and at the Innsbruck and Aix-en-Provence festivals).